Pengerang: Units

+Administration areas (zones)

+As of 2025, Pengerang is divided into 24 zones represented by 24 councillors to act as mediators between residents and the municipal council.
+The councillors for the 1 April 2024 to 31 December 2025 session are as below:

 Economy

 The Johor State Government has picked Pengerang for a catalyst project for rural transformation program.
 Johor’s Chief Minister Datuk Mohamed Khaled Nordin said the area has seen steady development over the last few years as investments poured in because of the Pengerang Integrated Petroleum Complex (PIPC).
 “When Pengerang was chosen as the location for an oil and gas hub it was not only to give a positive impact to the country but to also transform rural areas where the people will reap the rewards of development,” he said at a press conference after presenting 100 agriculture land grants at Taman Bayu Damai, Pengerang on 23 February 2015.

 Pengerang is well known for Malaysia's mega project named PIPC which is sited in the area.
 The project was announced in 2011 and Pengerang was chosen for Malaysia's national project due to its strategic location in the region.
 The PIPC is one big step in creating value to the downstream oil and gas value chain in Johor and Malaysia.
 Sited in Pengerang, it is a national mega project located on a single plot measuring of 20,000 acres.
 Upon completion, the project will house oil refineries, naphtha crackers, petrochemical plants as well as a liquefied natural gas (LNG) import terminals and a regasification plant.